updated March 9, 2021

 7) How Do You Conform Against Your True Nature?

 Take a look at how you do things that don’t resonate with you to keep the peace.
-Maybe it is a job that you hate or not speaking up when mistreated.
-Ask your why questions until you get to the real reason you have a hard time standing up for yourself.
+Start by looking at your business.
+Where do you put aside what you really want out of fear?
+Ask your why questions until you get to the real reason you have a hard time showing up authentically.

 8) What is Holding You Back?

-Think about where you want to be in your life and what you are being called to do.
+Think about your dream business.
 What scares you?
 What is keeping you from achieving the goal you set for yourself?
-Each one of us has a reason we are here, a soul purpose.
-It’s what fulfills you completely and drives you to do what it takes to get there.
 Keep your dream in mind as you work with your shadow.

 Shadow work is not easy but it certainly pays off if you stick with it.
 There is no doubt in my mind you have the ability to do the work and benefit greatly from it.
 Stay compassionate and kind to yourself as you do this, remembering that practice is what makes you better.